MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     and convolved with the input image.
 The direction with the highst response gives the local direction of the filament.
 This method is mainly for backwards compatibility with earliert crYOLO version (< 1.8).

-In the :guilabel:`Tomography options` tab also simply need to activate the checkbox :guilabel:`tomogram`.
+In the :guilabel:`Tomography options` tab also simply activate the checkbox :guilabel:`tomogram`.
 The default parameters for the other options should be ok for most cases.

 .. admonition:: 3D Filament tracing